meteor/meteor/content/testing.md

 ### Unit testing via Mocha

-We'll use the [Mocha](https://mochajs.org) test runner alongside the [Chai](http://chaijs.com) assertion library to test our application.
-In order to include these in our application, we can simply add the [`practicalmeteor:mocha`](https://atmospherejs.com/practicalmeteor/mocha) package.
+We'll use the popular [Mocha](https://mochajs.org) test runner alongside the [Chai](http://chaijs.com) assertion library to test our application.
+In order to write tests in Mocha, we can add the [`practicalmeteor:mocha`](https://atmospherejs.com/practicalmeteor/mocha) package to our app.

 ```bash
 meteor add practicalmeteor:mocha
 ```

-This package is a `testOnly` package, which means that adding it to our application doesn't actually do anything in development or production mode.
-However, in test mode (see the upcoming section), it allows us to import Mocha and start defining tests in test files.
-Let's see how.
+This package provides a way for test files to register tests, and for a [test driver](#test-driver) to run them.

 ### Defining a Mocha test